zachariah-mayfield/HashiCorp_Vault/README.md

 # Things to do:
 - make pgadmin optional
 - remove any hard coding
-- remove sensitive data
+- remove sensitive data -->DONE
-- make sure it stops the container and restarts it without loosing its data
+- make sure it stops the container and restarts it without loosing its data -->DONE
-- make sure its able to be blow away and recreated without issue
+- make sure its able to be blow away and recreated without issue -->DONE
 - make pgadmin use a Dockerfile as well
 - clean up folder structure
-- create a Docker-Down script to:
+- create a Docker-Down script to:  -->DONE
-    - bring the docker container down to be able to restart later when needed and persist data.
+    - bring the docker container down to be able to restart later when needed and persist data.  -->DONE
-- create a Nuke-Everything script to:
+- create a Nuke-Everything script to:  -->DONE
-    - docker-compose down --volumes --remove-orphans
+    - docker-compose down --volumes --remove-orphans  -->DONE
-    - (Start from Scratch)
+    - (Start from Scratch)  -->DONE
-    - remove:
+    - remove: -->DONE
-        - ~/GitHub/Main/HashiCorp_Vault/vault/data/vault-init.json
+        - ~/GitHub/Main/HashiCorp_Vault/vault/data/vault-init.json -->DONE
-        - ~/GitHub/Main/HashiCorp_Vault/postgres/init.sql
+        - ~/GitHub/Main/HashiCorp_Vault/vault/config/vault-config.hcl -->DONE
-        - ~/GitHub/Main/HashiCorp_Vault/postgres/Config/init.sql
+        - ~/GitHub/Main/HashiCorp_Vault/postgres/Config/init.sql -->DONE

-~/GitHub/Main/HashiCorp_Vault/
+- Create a Dockerfile for pgadmin and fix its folder structure.
+- Finish updating and creating documentation.